DarkMatro/RS-tool/README.md

 ![splash](https://github.com/DarkMatro/RS-tool/assets/113565324/8e359ff6-0a3a-4628-b8ab-bd0364bc8bb2)

 Implementation of a full cycle of biomedical machine learning classification problem.
-The program is designed for a full cycle of processing Raman spectra: preprocessing, decomposition of spectra, creation of classifier models for further work with new measured spectra.
+The program is designed for a realtime full cycle of processing Raman spectra: preprocessing, decomposition of spectra, creation of classifier models for further work with new measured spectra.
 New original ExModPoly (Extended ModPoly algorithm for baseline correction) and decomposition methods available.

 # Installation